TykTechnologies/tyk-sync/README.md

   update      A brief description of your command

 Flags:
-  -h, --help   help for tyk-git
+  -h, --help   help for tyk-sync

-Use "tyk-git [command] --help" for more information about a command.
+Use "tyk-sync [command] --help" for more information about a command.
 ```

 ## Example: Transfer from one Tyk Dashboard to another